Back to docs

 CloudFront returns the wrong content or shows Flint on all pages

-Pages load but assets (CSS/JS) are missing
+Pages load but images or other assets are missing

 The URL shows tryflint.com instead of my domain